 - Flex your networking muscles.
 Immerse yourself in groups of people who have the skills you want.
 Although you can’t learn through osmosis, being in the presence of smart people will direct you towards the information you need.
 Forums are also a good place to start, but joining clubs and groups in person is even better.

-to the climbers.
+- Leave Mt.
+Everest to the climbers.
 Don’t try to tackle the biggest challenge possible your first time.
 Pick tasks that are difficult, but possible given your current understanding.
 Trying to program 100,000 lines of code as your third program is too ambitious to be useful.
-Mt.
-Everest

 - Avoid burnout.
 Self-education requires a lot of energy and emotional will.
 It is easy to burn yourself out on a problem and be unable to complete it.
 Avoid this by giving yourself space when you’re stuck.
 Don’t give up, but don’t burnout trying to solve a difficult problem.